Table of Contents

 In a hyper-connected digital world driven by data, there has never been a better time for businesses to gather meaningful insights on their target prospects, in addition to measuring ongoing levels of commercial growth and performance.

 The modern consumer, or digital native, craves a significant level of value from the brands in which they’re looking to invest – and as such, to gain consumer loyalty, businesses must reach out and talk to their customers on a personal level.
 Social platforms provide some of the most powerful, as well as sustainable, mediums on which to do so.

 In fact, LinkedIn boasts over 530 million user profiles to date.
-Moreover, 75% of male internet users actively use Facebook, as well as 83% of female internet users.
+According to research conducted by the Pew Research Center, 75% of male internet users actively use Facebook, as well as 83% of female internet users.
 And that’s just the tip of the social media iceberg.

-The take home here is that social platforms are widely used and are one of the most powerful mediums for sparking up human, meaningful, and enduring dialogues with your target audience.
+The take-home here is that social platforms are widely used and are one of the most powerful mediums for sparking up personal, meaningful, and enduring human dialogues with your target audience.
 But how do you squeeze the most value from your various efforts?
-With social media KPIs.
+With social media key performance indicators, of course.

 What Are Social Media KPIs?

 It’s possible to measure a wealth of KPIs for social media, from post engagements (likes, shares, etc.) to brand mentions and platform traffic, all through the use of a marketing dashboard.
-Ultimately, social media metrics should help you make informed marketing decisions based on insight and fact, in turn ensuring that you reach the right people at the right time and in the right way.
+Ultimately, social media metrics – or social KPIs – should help you make informed marketing decisions based on insight and fact, in turn ensuring that you reach the right people at the right time and in the right way.

-KPIs for social media are generally focused on these four primary areas of marketing:
+KPIs for social media are generally focused on these 4 primary areas of marketing: